 Another interesting fact about the Chinese market is that more women travel than men, despite making up only 46% of the population.
 These women tend to be well traveled, more adventurous and are more proficient in English.
 Married or single, they're happy to explore the world alone or with a small group of friends.

 Operators who want to reach out to more sophisticated travelers will need to create experiences that are educational and unique to the destination.
 Nobody is going to fly across the world for a cookie-cutter experience anymore.

 8. These overlooked markets are growing rapidly under the radar

-Solo female travellers and the LGBTQ community are growing segments and their biggest concern when travelling is safety.
-From a disapproving look to getting robbed to assault, these travellers are highly cautious when picking a travel destination because they are well aware of the risks they're taking when travelling to a foreign land.
+Solo female travelers and the LGBTQ community are growing segments and their biggest concern when traveling is safety.
+From a disapproving look to getting robbed to assault, these travelers are highly cautious when picking a travel destination because they are well aware of the risks they're taking when traveling to a foreign land.

 As for the LGBTQ community, John Tanzella, CEO and President of the International Gay and Lesbian Travel Association says “we’re definitely going to see more destinations and businesses standing up to support LGBTQ tourism in 2018 and beyond – particularly in places that haven’t traditionally been associated with the market."

 "For tour operators who lead groups globally, try to support LGBTQ people in the places that you visit, whether it’s using LGBTQ guides or frequenting community-run businesses.
 There’s nothing more authentic than allowing travelers and locals to share their stories.
 And of course, we encourage them to be a part of IGLTA, a globally recognized sign of support in the tourism industry."